 As the seasons change, it’s as good a time as any to set yourself some goals.
 Victoria (All The Gear) says “it’s tempting to hibernate away in the winter, and the dark mornings and evenings mean it’s more tempting to reduce your activity levels, but set yourself some manageable, realistic goals to keep your activity levels up.“

-“As long as it’s safe to, wrap up warm for an evening walk after a day in the office, or get some extra steps in on the weekend while it’s light.
-Make small changes like not getting tempted to take the car to go to the shops if you could walk it just because it’s cold” – I don’t think I have much else to add to that cos you already know I’ve set a goal to run the London Winter Run, right!?
+“As long as it’s safe to, head out for an evening walk after a day in the office, or get some extra steps in on the weekend while it’s light.
+Make small changes like not getting tempted to take the car to go to the shops if you could walk it just because it’s cold”.

 What is the difference between cold and flu?